julian-risch/CIKM2020/README.md

 [FastText](https://github.com/facebookresearch/fastText/#building-fasttext-for-python) needs to be installed to use the embeddings.

 # Citation
-If you use our work, please cite our upcoming paper [**A Dataset of Journalists' Interactions With Their Readership: When Should Article Authors Reply to Reader Comments?**](https://hpi.de/fileadmin/user_upload/fachgebiete/naumann/people/risch/risch2020dataset.pdf) accepted for publication at CIKM'20 as follows:
+If you use our work, please cite our upcoming paper [**A Dataset of Journalists' Interactions with Their Readership: When Should Article Authors Reply to Reader Comments?**](https://hpi.de/fileadmin/user_upload/fachgebiete/naumann/people/risch/risch2020dataset.pdf) accepted for publication at CIKM'20 as follows:

     @inproceedings{risch2020dataset,
-    title = {A Dataset of Journalists' Interactions With Their Readership:
+    title = {A Dataset of Journalists' Interactions with Their Readership:
     When Should Article Authors Reply to Reader Comments?}, author = {Risch, Julian and Krestel, Ralf}, booktitle = {Proceedings of the International Conference on Information and Knowledge Management (CIKM)},